NetApp/trident/docs/docker/install/ndvp_ontap_config.rst

 | ``aggregate``         | Aggregate for provisioning (optional; if set, must be assigned to the SVM) | aggr1      |
 +-----------------------+----------------------------------------------------------------------------+------------+

-A fully-qualified domain name (FQDN) can be specified for the managementLIF and dataLIF options.
-The ontap-san driver selects an IP address from the FQDN lookup for the dataLIF.
-The ontap-nas, ontap-nas-economy, and ontap-nas-flexgroup drivers use the provided FQDN as the dataLIF for NFS mount operations.
+A fully-qualified domain name (FQDN) can be specified for the managementLIF option.
+For the ontap-nas* drivers only, a FQDN may also be specified for the dataLIF option, in which case the FQDN will be used for the NFS mount operations.
+For the ontap-san driver, the default is to use all data LIF IPs from the SVM and to use iSCSI multipath.
+Specifying an IP address for the dataLIF for the ontap-san driver forces the driver to disable multipath and use only the specified address.

 For the ontap-nas and ontap-nas-economy drivers, an additional top level option is available.
 For NFS host configuration, see also: http://www.netapp.com/us/media/tr-4067.pdf